 I counsel my hiring companies to only call (or have me call) references when they are serious.
 There is no reason to call references when they haven't yet met the candidate.

 Another reason to limit access to your list of references is that you might want different references depending on the job you have applied for.

 Different references may have different levels of credibility and authority in different industries, professions, or, even, in different locations, so carefully selecting the references for a specific employer or situation may increase the probability of landing that job.

-If you can, ask the background checker to give you a few hours before they start contacting your references.
 This gives you time to alert the references on your list to anticipate a call and confirm that they are available.